mediachain/mediachain/rfc/mediachain-rfc-4.md

    support querying the database
   archivers:
-   collect statements and associated metadata and archive them for persistence
+   collect statements and associated metadata and archive them for persistence directory servers: provide registration and discovery services for namespaces
  clients:
    web frontends for human users
    advanced users with CLI or bespoke program access